daenney/sixrd/README.md

 Then add `option-6rd` to the list of parameters on the `request` line.
 It doesn't matter where in that list it is, as long as it's in it.

-### Configuring dhclient-script hook

-You also need to ensure this helper is properly called when `dhclient` runs the different `dhclient-script` hooks on state changes.

-Simply put [`dhclient-exit-hooks.d/6rd`][script] in the appropriate location on your filesystem (probably `/etc/dhcp/...`).

 ### Configuring IP forwarding

-Last but not least, if you start handing out IPv6 addresses to devices on your LAN you'll also have to enable IP forwarding or your packets won't be making it out to the world:
+If you start handing out IPv6 addresses to devices on your LAN you'll also have to enable IP forwarding or your packets won't be making it out to the
+world:

 ```
 sysctl -w net.ipv6.conf.$SIXRD_LAN_INTERFACE.forwarding=1